-PLLFLTR (Pin 5/Pin 2): The phase-locked loop's lowpass filter is tied to this pin.
+PLLFLTR (Pin 5/Pin 2): The Phase-Locked Loop's Low-pass Filter is Tied to This Pin.
 Alternatively, this pin can be driven with an AC or DC voltage source to vary the frequency of the internal oscillator.

 PLLIN (Pin 6/Pin 3): External Synchronization Input to Phase Detector.
-This pin is internally terminated to SGND with $50k\Omega$.
+This pin is internally terminated to SGND with $50k\Omega$ .
 The phase-locked loop will force the rising top gate signal of controller 1 to be synchronized with the rising edge of the PLLIN signal.

 FCB (Pin 7/Pin 4): Forced Continuous Control Input.
 This input acts on both controllers and is normally used to regulate a secondary winding.
 Pulling this pin below 0.8V will force continuous synchronous operation.
-Do not leave this pin floating.

-I{TH1}, I{TH2} (Pins 8, 11/Pins 5, 8): Error Amplifier Outputs and Switching Regulator Compensation Points.
+ITH1, ITH2 (Pins 8, 11/Pins 5, 8): Error Amplifier Output and Switching Regulator Compensation Point.
 Each associated channels' current comparator trip point increases with this control voltage.

-SGND (Pin 9/Pin 6): Small Signal Ground.
-Common to both controllers; must be routed separately from high current grounds to the common (-) terminals of the C{OUT} capacitors.
+SGND (Pin 9/Pin 6): Small Signal Ground common to both controllers, must be routed separately from high current grounds to the common (-) terminals of the $C{OUT}$ capacitors.

-3.3V{OUT} (Pin 10/Pin 7): Linear Regulator Output.
-Capable of supplying 10mA DC with peak currents as high as 50mA.
+3.3VOUT (Pin 10/Pin 7): Output of a linear regulator capable of supplying 10mA DC with peak currents as high as 50mA.